Zelensky urges help as Russia pounds Ukraine's east

 “Ukraine has urgent requirements to help it meet this crucial moment in the course of the war.
 We believe there’ll be a window of opportunity for them to exercise initiative,” Defence Secretary Austin told the meeting of defence ministers.

-NATO Chief Jens Stoltenberg said President Putin was “preparing for more war, for new offensives and new attacks”.
+NATO Chief Jens Stoltenberg said Mr Putin was “preparing for more war, for new offensives and new attacks”.

 With the first anniversary of Russia’s invasion nearing, the Kremlin has intensified operations across a broad swathe of southern and eastern Ukraine, and a major new offensive has been widely anticipated.